I Stand Alone (French: Seul contre tous; "Alone against everyone") is a 1998 French psychological drama art film, and the debut feature of Gaspar Noé.

 - Hates Everyone Equally: The Butcher makes dismissive remarks about women, homosexuals, the rich and French people in general.

 - He-Man Woman Hater: The Butcher.
-He even monologues about how much me hates women, calling them weak and "poor creatures" with penis envy.
+He even monologues about how much he hates women, calling them weak and "poor creatures" with penis envy.

-- Imagine Spot: The Butcher narrates in his head how he is going to kill the manager of a slaughterhouse he once worked with and then himself, fetishizing every shot fired.
+- The Butcher narrates in his head how he is going to kill the manager of a slaughterhouse he once worked with and then himself, fetishizing every shot fired.

 - He later imagines fondling his daughter, then killing her in a murder-suicide.
 This imagine spot even has its own blipvert imagine spot when he hesitates to kill himself.

-- Infant Immortality: Averted.
-The Butcher kills his unborn child when he attacks his wife.
+- Imperiled in Pregnancy: The Butcher kills his unborn child when he attacks his wife.

 - Informed Flaw: The Butcher's daughter is mentioned to be autistic, but she really seems lethargic and indifferent when she finally appears on screen.